tmarfil/f5-proxy-protocol-gateway-irule/README.md

 When load balancers and proxies handle traffic, preserving the original client IP address becomes a challenge.
 Different systems use different methods: some use TCP Proxy Protocol (v1 or v2), others use HTTP headers like X-Forwarded-For.

-[BIG-IP does not have native support for PROXY protocol](https://my.f5.com/manage/s/article/K40512493).
-The F5 Proxy Protocol Gateway iRule solves this by acting as a translator between these different methods.
+[F5 BIG-IP does not have native support for PROXY protocol](https://my.f5.com/manage/s/article/K40512493).
+I developed the **F5 Proxy Protocol Gateway iRule** so that BIG-IP can receive and correctly interpret TCP Proxy Protocol (v1 or v2), and translate to HTTP headers such as X-Forwarded-For.

 ## Why This Matters